Train Show Day One

 While George and I checked out the layout for sale, Sheila and Barb talked for a bit....

 I've mentioned this in previous blog entries but I'll mention it again here.
 January is a really lousy time of the year for a train show.
-We're only a month beyond Christmas and money is still tight.
+We're only a month beyond Christmas and money is still tight for the majority of people.
 The months leading up to Christmas is the time of year when most people are reminded of trains running under the Christmas tree sparking a desire to get busy in model railroading again.
-Money is more readily available in the months before Christmas too...
+And, perhaps more importantly, money is more readily available in the months before Christmas too...
 January, not so much.

 Regardless of the pushy salesmen-wanna-be's, it is always nice to view all the layouts, dioramas and products!